bigskysoftware/_hyperscript/www/posts/2021-11-02-hyperscript-0.9-is-released.md

   `add .foo--bar`
 * The [`show`](/commands/show) command now supports a `when` clause that allows you to apply `if(expr) show else hide` logic directly inline
+* Scoping rules have been [updated slightly](https://hyperscript.org/docs/#variables_and_scope): you must explicitly declare access to `global`variables now
+* However, this release introduces scope prefixing as well:
+  * Any variable that starts with a colon (`:`) will be treated as element scoped unless otherwise specified
+  * Any variable that starts with a dollar (`$`) will be treated as global soped unless otherwise specified

 ### Bug Fixes